 4. Send Drum Tracks To Reverb

 To apply reverb on drums you need to send your drum signal to that reverb track.
 And the best way to do it is to send the individual tracks of your drums.
 It will give you more control of your sound.

-Like you have sent your individual drum tracks to the drum bus, sent the same tracks to reverb track.
+Like you have sent your individual drum tracks to the drum bus and sent the same tracks to the reverb track.
 Now you have individual tracks that are connected to the drum bus and also to the reverb track.

 But remember that not every track goes to the master bus.
 Individual tracks go to drum bus and reverb track.
-And these two tracks go to master bus, not individual tracks.
+These two tracks go to the master bus, not individual tracks.

 Now, to start applying reverb, the first thing to do is to set your reverb settings to the default.
 This way you will hear how each track sounds with the default reverb on it.
 Just send every track to the reverb bus and set its settings to default.

 In general, not every drum track needs a reverb.
-For example, you can omit a kick drum from reverb.
+For example, you can omit a kick drum from the reverb.
 You can have a dry kick drum.
-Sometimes a low end causes issues.
+Sometimes a low-end causes issues.
 But because you have separate tracks, you can send everything to the reverb track and adjust them later.